A multi-material transport problem with arbitrary marginals: Currents with coefficients in

-The $k$-vectorfield $\tau$ and the function $\theta$ will be called an \emph{orienting $k$-vector} and the \emph{multiplicity vector} of $T$, respectively.
-A rectifiable current is called \emph{polyhedral} if $E$ is a finite union of $k$-dimensional oriented simplexes with disjoint relative interiors and $\tau,\theta$ are constant on the relative interior of each simplex.
+The $k$-vector field $\tau$ and the function $\theta$ will be called an \emph{orienting $k$-vector} and the \emph{multiplicity vector} of $T$, respectively.
+A rectifiable current is called \emph{polyhedral} if $E$ is a finite union of $k$-dimensional simplexes with disjoint relative interiors and $\tau,\theta$ are constant on the relative interior of each simplex.
 The space of polyhedral $k$-currents with coefficients in $\R^m$ is denoted $\mathscr{P}_{k}^{\R^m}(\R^n)$.
-Notice that, when $k=1$, the class of polyhedral currents with coefficients in $\R^m$ coincides with the class of polyhedral chains with coefficients in $\R^m$ that has been introduced in Section \ref{multi_material_fluxes}.
+Notice that this definition is coherent with the content of Section \ref{s:mmtp}: in particular, the class $\mathscr{P}_{1}^{\R^m}(\R^n)$ contains precisely the polyhedral currents with coefficients in $\R^m$ introduced in Subsection \ref{multi_material_fluxes}.